Colombia - Indigenous communities ask IACHR’s intervention to prevent irreparable damage from mining in Guajira Province

 en es fr

 The Guajira province in Colombia has a very rich, unique cultural and environmental ecosystem.
-It is home to the Wayuu people, as well as black and farming communities.
+It is home to the Wayuu people as well as Black and farming communities.
 There is also a valuable and endangered tropical dry forest ecosystem.
-Despite this, this area has been the site of the largest open pit coal mine in Latin America for the last forty years.
+Despite this, the area has been the site of the largest open pit coal mine in Latin America for the last forty years.
 Today, the mine is run by Carbones del Cerrejón, which is owned by multinationals Glencore, BHP and Anglo American.

-Notwithstanding, the owners plan on expanding the project even more; and part of its development plan calls for opening new quarries.
-Corporate interests led to the diversion of the Bruno stream, a tributary of the Ranchería river; and one of the most significant water sources in the area.
+Notwithstanding, the owners plan to expand the project even more - and part of its development plan calls for opening new quarries.
+Corporate interests led to the diversion of the Bruno stream, a tributary of the Ranchería river and one of the most significant water sources in the area.
 The Colombian government approved the project without analyzing its environmental and social impact.
 Furthermore, it did not take into account the stream’s spiritual and cultural importance for the Wayuu people.

 The diversion of the Bruno river has put the entire community in danger.
-Members of the community are blunt when they say “every day the steam is diverted it dies a little more”.
+Members of the community are blunt when they say “every day the stream is diverted it dies a little more”.
 Community leaders have been threatened.
-The government has removed all guarantees in the participatory process and has led the area to a dire situation that doesn’t seem to have a domestic solution.
+The government has removed all guarantees in the participatory process and has put the area in a dire situation that does not seem to have a domestic solution.

 The action

-A request for precautionary measures will be filed with Inter-American Commission on Human Rights (IACHR) to make sure the Guajira communities’ rights are protected from the threat of irreversible damage as a consequence of the diversion of the Bruno stream and its potential use.
-It will include a request for compliance with all legal guarantees stemming from the court’s judgement.
-The action aims to force the Inter-American human rights system to deal with the major threat of irreparable damage that comes from the mega mining project; and the challenge that victims face in getting access to justice for the abuses and violations committed by multinational corporations.
+A request for precautionary measures was filed with Inter-American Commission on Human Rights (IACHR) to make sure the Guajira communities’ rights be protected from the threat of irreversible damage as a consequence of the diversion of the Bruno stream and its potential use.
+It included a request for compliance with all legal guarantees stemming from the court’s judgement.
+The action aimed to force the inter-American human rights system to deal with the major threat of irreparable damage that comes from the mega mining project; and the challenge that victims face in getting access to justice for the abuses and violations committed by multinational corporations.

 For the IACHR to order the Colombian government to take precautionary measures to: